steven-varga/h5cpp-doc/docs/architecture.md

 Parallel Filesystems

 # Type System
 In the core of H5CPP there lies the type mapping mechanism to HDF5 NATIVE types.
 All type requests are redirected to this segment in one way or another.
-That includes supported vectors, matrices, cubes, C like structs etc. While HDF5 internally supports type translations among various binary representation H5CPP restricts type handling to the most common case where the program intended to run.
+That includes supported vectors, matrices, cubes, C like structs etc. While HDF5 internally supports type translations among various binary representation H5CPP deals only on native types.
 This is not in violation of HDF5 use-anywhere policy, just type conversion is delegated to hosts with different binary representation.
 Since the most common processors are Intel and AMD this approach has the advantage of skipping any conversion.
+In other words H5CPP is using NATIVE types.

 ```yacc
 integral 		:= [ unsigned | signed ] [int_8 | int_16 | int_32 | int_64 | float | double ]